cbeams/spring-framework-2.5.x/lib/readme.txt

 * jmx/jmxri.jar
 - JMX 1.2.1 reference implementation
-- required for building the framework on JDK < 1.5
 - required at runtime when using Spring's JMX support on JDK < 1.5

 * jmx/jmxremote.jar
 - JMX Remote API 1.0.1 reference implementation
-- required for building the framework on JDK < 1.5
 - required at runtime when using Spring's JMX support on JDK < 1.5

 * jmx/jmxremote_optional.jar
 - JMXMP connector (from JMX Remote API 1.0.1 reference implementation)
-- required for running the framework test suite (even on JDK 1.5)
 - required at runtime when using the JMXMP connector (even on JDK 1.5)

 * jotm/jotm.jar